Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Apples

-The flesh and the skin of an apple — packed with vitamins, calcium, phosphorus and fiber — are safe for dogs to eat as long as the seeds and the core are completely removed.
-Dogs can also eat small amounts of applesauce, provided it's unsweetened and free of artificial coloring and preservatives.
+The flesh and the skin of an apple — packed with vitamins, calcium, phosphorus and fiber — are safe for dogs to eat as long as you remove the seeds and core altogether.
+Dogs can also eat small amounts of applesauce if it's unsweetened and free of artificial coloring and preservatives.

 Peaches